 Can you Grow Sweet Potatoes Indoors?

-Keep in mind; these tubers are technically an outdoor plant; thus, they need a sunny outdoor location with at least 6-8 hours of full sunlight to grow.
+Remember that these tubers are technically outdoor plants; thus, they need a sunny outdoor location with at least 6-8 hours of full sunlight to grow.

-Choose a bush variety of sweet potatoes when growing indoors that can quickly grow in a limited space!
+Further, choose a bush variety of sweet potatoes indoors that can quickly grow in a limited space.

 Quick Tip: You can quickly “Sprout” slips by placing each tuber submerged into a glass of water until the slips (green vines) start sprouting within a few weeks.

-It also protects them from potential pests, disease, and fungus, including;
+- Protection from Pests and Diseases: It also protects them from potential pests, diseases, and fungi, including;

 |Alternia Leaf Spot||Fungus infestation that creates brown lesions on the leaves|